rricharz/Tek4010/README.md

 	tek4010 telnet localhost 4000

-**Login into PiDP-11 running on the same Raspberry Pi, using the console**
+**Log into PiDP-11 running on the same Raspberry Pi, using the console**

 This is the least preferred setup, only to be used if you cannot use one of the setups above.
 You cannot use the tek4010 emulator running screens, as it is done in the standard setup